Thiago-Pena-Silverio/BREAKING-BAD-WEBSITE-FINAL/README.md

 🎓 **Context:**

 A static fan website about the TV series Breaking Bad, covering its synopsis, characters, and awards. built using HTML, CSS, and JavaScript.
-The goal was to practice basic web structure such as, tables, buttons, indentation and multi-page navigation.
+The goal was to practice basic web structure such as tables, buttons, indentation and multi-page navigation.
 This project reflects the very beginning of my journey into web development, now expanded with styling and interactivity to create a more engaging experience.

 📄 **Pages:**